Wyntuition/jekyll-now/todo/02-work-internal.md

 - Does think managing people is a natural progression for him
 - Overwhelmed by learning new business domain, and stack, and logistics

+##### Appraisal notes, 3rd party, what to go on form

+- Senior developer, Scrum Master, tech leadership, xpert contributions
+- "S" Worked with developers and stakeholders to analyze stories and provide feedback on scope and priorities.
+- Owned Billing requirements and techincal implementation, yielding a very critical, financially sensitive functionality successfully free of significant bugs.
+- Flexibility was stellar in dealing with a client hard to influence, resulting in long hours for extended periods, but being central in yielding a successful product in a crunched timeframe.
+- Willing to switch stacks to join the myUSCIS team.

+"- Seth is intelligent, hard-working, professional, and a good teammate.
+    - Seth often picked up system issues and resolved them in a timely manner (e.g., TEST not working...build pipeline broken...upgrade to a new version of Visual Studio).
+He exhibited expertise both within the app and external to it.
+    - Even as scrum master, Seth delivered story points.
+He led his team by being a good teammate.
+    - He had mastery of several domains and development best practices, and worked to instill these in other developers on the team.
+In a Scrummaster role, he was responsible for improving an entire team's delivery and he put in a lot of effort to do that."
+    -  single-handedly getting the Tech Update newsletter up and running and then bring a team of editors up to speed to help and, eventually take over, that responsibility

+- I witnessed Seth push himself beyond the breaking point in the service of NRECA's go live, putting in crucial hours & skill to make sure that the operation would be a success. "

+- AT NRECA, he was in a technical leadership role and handled it well.
+- He managed a lot of the DevOps at NRECA and
+- always got his work done in a timely manner.
+- It included having conversations with the client about deployments, hotfixes, etc. and he made sure to communicate clearly and often.
+- One of the things that stood out about Seth to me was that he led by example.
+For example, even though he had a lot of higher-level technical responsibilities and tasks, he did not forego all his sprint work and still contributed as a subject matter expert on more detailed development tasks."

+- Seth served as the Technical Lead and Scrum Master of Development Team B, where he was looking after the technical accomplishments and their overall technical vision"
+- espite this knowledge, Seth stayed late into the evening for multiple days until the issues were resolved, knowing that he had to be flexible to resolve issues.

+-  his talk Entity Framework Core, where he showcased Microsoft's new Open-Source ORM.

+- "Over a 3 day period, Seth logged 35.5 hours to run comparisons, fix defects, and answer questions.
+The primary BA indicated that without Seth's in depth knowledge of the code and his analytical thinking, the resolution period would have been much longer.
+Thanks to Seth NRECA declared code freeze on schedule.

+-* Seth appears to experience some discomfort with RM and consulting the client.
+He never really jelled with the primary client, mostly because primary client didn't protect the tech leads from churn.
+However, his choice to not communicate frustrations with the client and find common ground limited his influence. which leads me to...

+- A recommended area of growth is in communication.
+Rightly or wrongly as a leader Seth has sway over junior developers.
+He really is good natured and fun to be around, so this may seem strange.
+He is also good at presenting technical knowledge.
+Therefore, this is more about client relationships and being careful about the occasional snide comment in slack. (reference: "maybe the partners can tell the server how proud they are of it and sucker it into working weekends").
+In one comment he undermined the AO decision to work during go-live and showed a dislike of the partner emails which were requested by the AO.
+Either way, my comment is about having organizational awareness and taking it upon himself to talk things through when he doesn't agree with a decision."

 #### Sean

 - trello